Chinese tracker manufacturer Arctech will supply 2.3 GW of its Skyline II solar trackers for ACWA Power’s Haden project in Saudi Arabia.

 Arctech Secures Solar Tracker Deal with China Energy Engineering

-Arctech, a leading Chinese provider of solar trackers, has secured a 2.3 GW supply contract with China Energy Engineering Group for ACWA Power’s PIF4-Haden project in Saudi Arabia.
-This collaboration, which aligns with Saudi Vision 2030, is designed to enhance energy efficiency in the region’s challenging desert environment.
+Arctech Solar, a leading Chinese provider of solar trackers, has secured a major 2.3 GW supply contract with China Energy Engineering Group for ACWA Power’s PIF4-Haden project in Saudi Arabia.
+This collaboration supports Saudi Vision 2030, aiming to enhance energy efficiency in the region’s challenging desert environment.

-The deal will deliver Arctechโs SkyLine II 1P single-axis solar trackers, solidifying the companyโs presence in the MEA region and raising its total installed capacity there to over 15 GW.
-This milestone is part of Arctechโs ongoing international expansion, following reported revenues exceeding CNY 1.9 billion (US$226.7 million) in the first half of 2023.
+Under the agreement, Arctech will deliver its SkyLine II 1P single-axis solar trackers, solidifying the company’s presence in the MEA region and boosting its total installed capacity there to over 15 GW.
+This milestone is part of Arctech’s ongoing international expansion, with the company reporting revenues exceeding CNY 1.9 billion (US$226.7 million) in the first half of 2023.

-SkyLine II Boosts Resilience and Efficiency in Harsh Conditions
+SkyLine II Boosts Resilience and Efficiency in Solar Projects

 Ready to make big Profits?